Itinerary Location: Soho | Duration: 7 Hours

 Glasses emptied, head back down Sherwood Street, swing a left along Denman Street, cross the road onto Great Windmill Street, take a left at the horse fountain onto Coventry Street and head into…

 You’ll always have a good night in store here.
 Look at this guy.
 You too could be having this much fun!
 Unless he’s a plant, of course.
-But this comedy club only ever puts legitimately hilarious people on stage (including your friends, when you inevitably volunteer them for some ‘audience participation’).
+But The Comedy Store only ever puts genuinely hilarious people on stage (including your friends, when you inevitably volunteer them for some ‘audience participation’).
 Thursday – Saturday nights are dedicated to ‘The Best in Stand-Up’, when they pull together line-ups of four or five top-tier comedians for your entertainment, and there are, as it happens, discounted four-pint pitchers of beer available to pre-order with your tickets.

 Sides repaired after humour-induced splitting, up sticks and head along Chinatown’s Rupert Street.
 Take a right onto Shaftesbury Avenue, and then left up Greek Street until you catch sight of…